Helle Hvid Hansen

 Until Oct 2014, I worked at the Foundations Group (ICIS) at the RU Nijmegen on my VENI project, and before that on the NWO project Behavioural Differential Equations in which specification formats for streams and other mathematical structures are investigated using techniques from coalgebra, term rewriting and type theory.
 From 2009 to 2011, I was a postdoc in the Formal Systems Analysis group at the Eindhoven University of Technology (TU/e), where I worked on the INESS project which aims to produce a common core of functional requirements for future interlockings in Europe.News and Activities

-- Algebra and Coalgebra in Computer Science (CALCO 2017) takes place 14-16 June 2017 in Ljubljana, Slovenia.
-Submit a paper and join the main conference on coalgebra.
-(Deadline 7 April 2017.)
+- Algebra and Coalgebra in Computer Science (CALCO 2017) took place 14-16 June 2017 in the wonderful city of Ljubljana, Slovenia.
+The preproceedings can be accessed via the conference website.

 - Our survey paper on stream differential equations is now published in LMCS.